Trinadactyl/melodacity-client/README.md

 https://melodacity.now.sh/

-An app designed for musicians, songwriters, and those who like to create stuff.
+A fun app for musicians, songwriters, and those who like to create stuff.

-:musical_note: Create an account/login or simply create without saving.

 :musical_note: Select a key and a progression, then see the chords it contains